JOE BARRY MEMORIAL

 The Joe Barry Memorial was founded in 2005 in honor of Joe Barry, who passed away in 2002.
 Inducted into the Polo Hall of Fame in 1999, his major wins included six U.S. Open Polo Championship titles, three USPA Gold Cup titles, and the 1971 Coronation Cup in England.

-Each of the four national tournaments selected will serve as a qualifier for the Florida Circuit 16-Goal Super-Series Championship, with each winning team moving on to the final event.
-Should a team win more than one qualifier, that team will automatically advance to the Florida Circuit 16-Goal Super-Series Championship.
-Read more about the Super-Series here.
+Each of the four national tournaments serve as a qualifier for the NPC 16-Goal Championship, with each winning team moving on to the final event.
+Should a team win more than one qualifier, that team will automatically advance to the NPC 16-Goal Championship.

-Hosted and managed by Port Mayaca Polo Club (PMPC), this year's competition will field ten competitive teams vying for the title and opportunity to advance to the NPC 16-Goal Championship including BTA, Catamount, Forbes Plunkett, Las Brisas, La Fe/Dazos, Palm Beach Equine, Patagones and SD Farms/Old Hickory Bourbon.
+Hosted and managed by Port Mayaca Polo Club (PMPC), this year's competition will field eight competitive teams vying for a new victor and opportunity to advance to the NPC 16-Goal Championship including BTA, Catamount, Forbes Plunkett, Las Brisas, La Fe/Dazos, Palm Beach Equine, Patagones and SD Farms/Old Hickory Bourbon.

 Port Mayaca Polo Club will be taking advantage of the USPA's Bridge to High Goal Initiative (B2HG) for the Joe Barry Memorial, which provides eligible USPA Member Clubs three USPA Professional Umpires (two mounted officials and one third man) at 50% of the regular cost to the club.

-The Bridge to High Goal Initiative (B2HG) has been created to support polo between 12 and 16 goals, a currently under-supported level of polo in the United States.
-The goal of the program is to build a bridge from low goal polo to high goal polo that provides a safe environment for competition which will allow for the cultivation of sponsors and the advancement of aspiring professionals.
+The Bridge to High Goal Initiative (B2HG) has been created to support polo between 12 and 16 goals.
+The goal of the program is to build a bridge from low-goal polo to high-goal polo that provides a safe environment for competition which will allow for the cultivation of team owners and the advancement of aspiring professionals.